Feeling hot this summer? As the heat rises, many people experience difficulty sleeping as a result.

 Sleep experts recommend that you choose breathable fabrics made from natural fibers, such as cotton, silk, linen, wool, hemp, cashmere, and bamboo, for a more comfortable night’s sleep.

-One thing to consider when shopping for more breathable sheets is thread count.
+One thing to consider when shopping for more breathable sheets is the thread count.
 Most people tend to think that a higher thread count is better.
 But a higher thread count means more threads woven per square inch, and these tighter weaves can reduce breathability.

 Save the high-thread-count bedding for colder seasons, and choose a modest thread count (around 300) for more breathability in the summer.
 Or reach for linen — its looser weave makes it an ideal summertime fabric.